Answers to all your

 Our process is designed so you can properly evaluate whether or not PFP is the right firm for you.

-You should have a fairly clear idea on whether or not we’re the right firm for you after this meeting.
+You should have a fairly clear idea on whether or not we’re the right firm for you after the intro meeting.